pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/getting-started.md

 ## Opening the Editor

-Opening the editor is simple: on the Chrome browser, simply click on the PBOML link found on the Publications page of the publication you wish to edit.
+To open the editor, open any browser on your computer (preferably the Chrome browser), then click on the PBOML link found on the Publications page of the publication you wish to edit.
 Here is the publication page of a LEG with the PBOML link:

     [picture of publication page of a LEG with links with highlight on the PBOML link]